-- Will undergo a selection process in which only those applications deemed to have the highest scientific and technical merit (generally the top half of applications under review), will be discussed and assigned an overall impact/priority score. - Will undergo a selection process in which all responsive applications will be discussed and assigned an overall impact/priority score. - Will receive a written critique.
+- Will undergo a selection process in which only those applications deemed to have the highest scientific and technical merit (generally the top half of applications under review), will be discussed and assigned an overall impact/priority score. - Will receive a written critique.